-Table A1.
-Learning Needs Identified by OneCare Kansas Learning Collaborative Participants, April 2020-March 2022 (Continued) OCK Partners' Responses Key Themes How each partner responds to building the program during the pandemic Ways to build program and engage members during How others are developing creative ways during this Covid crisis to engage individuals How others are dealing with limitations placed upon us all due to coronavirus.
+2022 (Continued) OCK Partners' Responses Key Themes How each partner responds to building the program during the pandemic Ways to build program and engage members during COMP 10 programs • How others are developing creative ways during this Covid crisis to engage individuals • How others are dealing with limitations placed upon us all due to coronavirus.
 Are COVID-19 pandemic others maybe standing out in the yard while the client is on the porch or at the window.
-Maybe using phone X% of the time or mail X% of the time, etc. COVID resources How each partner responds to building the program during the pandemic MCO resources and benefits (2) MCO resources and benefits, MCO portals, MCO portal usage (2) tools, and portals What the MCOs want on the surveys.
-Member portals and tools Recruiting, staff retainment.
-Staff recruitment, retention, How to engage staff to do what is asked of them re: OCK. and engagement Engaging providers in programs with members Provider engagement, How to coordinate with other providers to obtain records for continuity networking, and peer Learning from each other learning I will like a training on way that show us how to connect or what connecting with other provider look like / who does the connecting Interesting to hear how others use their OCK information to further their agencies help clients in other ways (network with other agencies, etc.) Member engagement and recruitment strategies and information; helping clients to Member engagement, buy into the program (6) recruitment, retention, and Discussion of serving members who are not otherwise engaged in services at your outreach tips agency.
+Maybe using phone X% of the time or mail X% of the time, etc.COVID resources - - How each partner responds to building the program during the pandemic MCO resources and basefits (2) MCO resources and henefits MCO resources and benefits (2) MCO portals, MCO portal usage (2) MCO resources and benefits tools, and portals What the MCOs want on the surveys. - Member portals and tools Recruiting, staff retainment.
+How to approve staff to do what is asked of them re: OCK Staff recruitment, retention, and engagement How to engage staff to do what is asked of them re: OCK. and engagement Engaging providers in programs with members Provider engagement, networking, and peer How to coordinate with other providers to obtain records for continuity learning Learning from each other I will like a training on way that show us how to connect or what connecting with other provider look like / who does the connecting Interesting to hear how others use their OCK information to further their agencies help clients in other ways (network with other agencies, etc.) Member engagement and recruitment strategies and information; helping clients to Member engagement, buy into the program (6) recruitment, retention, and Discussion of serving members who are not otherwise engaged in services at your outreach tips agency.
 About half of our engaged members are not getting any other services from our agency (the OCK provider).
-How to encourage patients to continue to actively participate in the program.
-Outreach tips (2) How to discuss benefits of OCK to members not interested in improving health outcomes.
-How to provide a complete picture of care for a member when they are in several programs within our agency.
-A "World Cafe" style of obtaining feedback to understand strengths/weaknesses/opportunities/threats that is participant driven.
-Community events and supports of interest to OCK members , , , , , , , , , , , , , , , , , , , , a Finance and hilling Financial counseling/budgeting may be a good topic to address with members, so it would be awesome if there was a tool/assessment we could train with coordinators Finance and billing Concrete examples of common activities done with members, per billable service category.
-A final copy instead of a continuously changing draft.
+How to encourage patients to continue to actively participate in the program. • Outreach tips (2) How to discuss benefits of OCK to members not interested in improving health outcomes.
+How to provide a complete picture of care for a member when they are in several programs within our agency. - A "World Cafe" style of obtaining feedback to understand strengths/weaknesses/opportunities/threats that is participant driven. - Community events and supports of interest to OCK members Financial counseling/budgeting may be a good topic to address with members, so it • Finance and billing would be awesome if there was a tool/assessment we could train with coordinators Concrete examples of common activities done with members, per billable service category. • A final copy instead of a continuously changing draft.
 All billing information listed under the billing section instead of in the appendix.
 Differences between CMHCs and FQHCs (billing).
 Probably resources Resources is always a plus how to afford to do OCK, right now this is a money loser.